GSA/code-gov/docs/FederalSourceCodeStudy/Series/govt_intersection_OSS.md

 ---

-This section chronologically begins where the previous section, history of OSS, ended.
+This section begins where the previous section, the history of OSS, ended.

 ## Consumers of Proprietary Software